Justin900429/NYCU_3DCV/README.md

 python webui.py --gs ../gaussian-splatting/output/human/point_cloud/iteration_30000/point_cloud.ply --colmap_dir ../human
 ```

 For detailed guidance on using the webUI, refer to [this guide](https://github.com/buaacyw/GaussianEditor/blob/master/docs/webui.md).
-Note our `webui.py` is different from the official one, we support single camera tracing and negative depth scale.
+Note that our `webui.py` is different from the official one, we support single camera tracing and negative depth scale.

 ### D-1.
 Object Deleting